MathisBeal/Template-Nuxt-Tauri-Vuetify/README.md

-Here’s a basic README.md file for your Nuxt + Tauri + Vuetify project:

 # Nuxt + Tauri + Vuetify Template

 This project is a template for building desktop applications using **Nuxt 3**, **Tauri**, and **Vuetify**.
 It provides a basic setup to get started quickly with these technologies.